-If you are looking at short term goals, it is possible to plan, progress and establish a successful routine that leads to success within 90 days.
+If you are looking at short-term goals, it is possible to plan, progress and establish a successful routine that leads to success within 90 days.
 Fortunately, life goals can be broken down into smaller goals that lead to a larger goal.

 Everything big started small.Unknown

-At present, as I write this April 2020, we are unsure how long we will be restricted within our home and local area due to the health pandemic.
+As I write this April 2020, we are unsure how long we will be restricted within our home and local area due to the health pandemic.
 Yet, those restrictions need not stop us from achieving our goals.
 In 90 days you can achieve so much.

 5 Examples of what you can achieve in 90 days.

-- Learn a new skill via one of the many online free courses.
+- Learn a new skill via one of the many free online courses.

 - Learn how to play an instrument.